alexeski/tabcatalog-chrome-extension/README.md

 npm run build
 ```

-To install on Edge, use the 'three dot' menu on the top right corner of the browser to find the Extensions panel.
+To install on Chrome/Edge/Brave (or any Chromium-based browser), use the 'three dot' menu on the top right corner of the browser to find the Extensions panel.
 From there, select 'Load Unpacked' to load a new extension.
 Open the 'dist' folder at the prompt and the extension will load.

-To use it, you will need an API key for CO2 Signal's API ([get one here via email](https://www.co2signal.com/) - enter your email in the box on this page) and the [code for your region](http://api.electricitymap.org/v3/zones) corresponding to the [Electricity Map](https://www.electricitymap.org/map) (in Boston, for example, I use 'US-NEISO').
+To use it, you will need a Tableau Server Personal Access Token name and key ([read more on how to generate one](https://help.tableau.com/current/server/en-us/security_personal_access_tokens.htm#creating-tokens)) and the URL for your Tableau Server or Tableau Online, for example https://my-server.com or https://eu-west-1a.online.tableau.com .
+You will also need the Tableau Site name.

 ![installing](../install-on-edge.png)

-Once the API key and region is input into the extension interface, the colored dot in the browser extension bar should change to reflect your region's energy usage and give you a pointer on what energy-heavy activities would be appropriate for you to perform.
-The concept behind this 'dot' system was given to me by the [Energy Lollipop extension](https://energylollipop.com/) for California emissions.